-- 101 Elite Men: To create and maintain high standards in the life of a man. - African American Alliance: To promote cultural awareness to all students - American Red Cross Campus Club: To provide Red Cross services to the local community and students on the campus of Troy University, with club members delivering these services acting in accordance with the American Red Cross Code of Conduct. - Artist Striving to End Poverty: Connect performing and visual arts with undeserved youth in Troy to awaken their imagination, foster critical thinking, and help them break the cycle of poverty as well as promote awareness throughout the community.
+- 101 Elite Men: To create and maintain high standards in the life of a man. - African American Alliance: To promote cultural awareness to all students

-- Chinese Student Scholars Association: To provide academic, professional and social support to its members. - Children Literature reading Council: Provide opportunities for children in the local community to read and understand the importance of reading. - Circle K: A leadership and service organization dedicated to the realization of mankind's potential. - College of Ilium: Recreate the Arts and Skills of Pre 17th century Europe. - Colleges Against Cancer: Dedicated to the elimination of cancer by initiating program of the American Cancer Society. - French Club: We strive to get other students interested and involved in the learning and education of French culture and language. - Gamecocks: To promote the involvement of students to participate in intramural sports. - Greeks Advocating Mature Management of Alcohol (GAMMA): Promotes the highest standards of risk management and responsible habits and attitudes toward the use of beverage alcohol through peer education. - Habitat for Humanity: To assist in building Habitat homes in Pike County. - Humans versus Zombies: To provide service that promotes teamwork, leadership, friendship, and personal growth. - Indian Student Association: To celebrate Indian culture, to help new Indian students, and to bring cultural awareness to all Troy students. - International Student Cultural Organization (ISCO): For both international and American students seeking to promote brotherhood and cultural understanding among different people and to assist foreign students in adjusting to university life. - International Bilingual Association: Provide a multilingual environment for bilingual students and faculty members.
+- American Red Cross Campus Club: To provide Red Cross services to the local community and students on the campus of Troy University, with club members delivering these services acting in accordance with the American Red Cross Code of Conduct. - American Muscle Fitness Club: Is to promote and create an environment where students at Tory University. - Badminton Club: To crate chances for Troy students to learn, practice, and enjoy playing badminton. - Chinese Student Scholars Association: To provide academic, professional and social support to its members. - Children Literature reading Council: Provide opportunities for children in the local community to read and understand the importance of reading. - Circle K: A leadership and service organization dedicated to the realization of mankind's potential. - College of Ilium: Recreate the Arts and Skills of Pre 17th century Europe. - Colleges Against Cancer: Dedicated to the elimination of cancer by initiating program of the American Cancer Society. - French Club: We strive to get other students interested and involved in the learning and education of French culture and language. - Habitat for Humanity: To assist in building Habitat homes in Pike County. - Humans versus Zombies: To provide service that promotes teamwork, leadership, friendship, and personal growth. - Indian Student Association: To celebrate Indian culture, to help new Indian students, and to bring cultural awareness to all Troy students. - International Student Cultural Organization (ISCO): For both international and American students seeking to promote brotherhood and cultural understanding among different people and to assist foreign students in adjusting to university life. - International Bilingual Association: Provide a multilingual environment for bilingual students and faculty members.